What is CUI? Definition, Examples, and How to Manage It

 - The DoD must articulate this fact in all contracts and legal documents when providing CUI.

-- DoD contracts require contractors to monitor CUI and report classifications to a DoD representative.
+- DoD contracts require contractors to monitor and report classifications to a DoD representative.

-- CUI will be classified at a “moderate” confidentiality level and follow DoDI 8500.01 and 8510.01 in all DOD systems.
-Non-DoD systems must provide adequate security, with requirements incorporated into all legal documents, and non-DoD entities must follow DoDI 8582.01 guidelines.
+- CUI will be classified at a “moderate” confidentiality level and follow DoDI 8500.01 and 8510.01 in all DoD systems.
+Non-DoD systems must provide adequate security for CUI with requirements incorporated into all contracts and legal documents, and non-DoD entities must follow DoDI 8582.01 guidelines.

 - DoD representatives and contractors will submit all unclassified DoD info for review and approval based on the Department of Defense Instruction 5230.09.

-- All CUI records must follow the approved mandatory disposition authorities whenever the DoD provides CUI to or generates CUI by anyone other than the DoD.
+- All records must follow the approved mandatory disposition authorities whenever the DoD provides to or generates CUI by anyone other than the DoD.

 Common mistakes with identifying CUI